 Participants may be paid for participating in a research study.
 The amount of payment, if any, should be reasonable and based on the complexities and inconveniences of the study.
 Note that payment is not considered a benefit of participation, but is instead compensation for time, effort and reasonable out of pocket expenses.
 The amount of payment should NOT be based on the risks of study participation.

-All research subjects should be paid the same unless otherwise justified in the submission.
+All research participants should be paid the same unless otherwise justified in the submission.
 The amount, method and timing of payment must be described in the consent form.
-If some groups of subjects are either not paid or paid differently from other groups, differences in payment must be explained in the informed consent form.
+If some groups of subjects are either not paid or paid differently from other groups, differences in payment must also be explained in the consent form.

 Incentive or bonus payments may, with the approval of COUHES, be appropriate under certain circumstances to encourage completion of experiments.
 Such payments may not be given for assuming increased risk and should not be so large as to unduly influence participants to remain in the study when they might otherwise voluntarily withdraw.

 The informed consent document should mention the possibility of tax withholding, when appropriate.

-Subjects who are minors may be suitably rewarded (i.e., toys, prizes, etc.).
-Parents of minors are paid only incidental expenses and may not directly receive payment for the minor's participation.
+Participants who are minors may be suitably rewarded (i.e., toys, prizes, etc.).
+Parents of minors are paid only incidental expenses and may not directly receive payment for the minor's participation

-MIT Accounts Payable policies and procedures has information about the Tax implications of Human Subject Payments.
+MIT Accounts Payable policies and procedures has information about the Tax implications of Human Participant Payments.
+(Access requires MIT certificate)